Run and monitor workflows created in Dynatrace Workflows

 Execution monitor

-If you run a workflow or open an existing execution, you are presented with the execution monitor.
-The execution monitor consists of the following sections.
+If you run a workflow or go to an existing execution, you are presented with the execution monitor.
+In the execution monitor you can see if a task was successful or if it's failed.

 Title section